How To Claim Compensation For A Brain Injury Due To Carbon Monoxide Poisoning? Can I Claim?

-Most people who have brain damage which was caused by exposure to CO will suffer symptoms across these four areas.
-Unique among other brain injuries, those with injuries caused by carbon monoxide may suffer brain damage which is much wider spread than those who experience a traumatic brain injury.
+Most people who have brain damage caused by exposure to CO will suffer symptoms across these four areas.
+Unique among other brain injuries, those with injuries caused by carbon monoxide may suffer brain damage that is much wider than those who experience a traumatic brain injury.

-- Four people visit A&E each day with CO poisoning symptoms.
+- An average of four people visited A&E each day with CO poisoning symptoms.

-- As many as 250,000 UK homes may expose people to levels of CO which are too high.
+- It was also found that as many as 250,000 UK homes may expose people to levels of CO which are too high.

-- Rare cases of brain damage from carbon monoxide poisoning can lead to Parkinsonism, with the presentation of Parkinson’s-like symptoms.
+- Rare cases of brain damage from carbon monoxide poisoning can lead to Parkinsonism, presenting Parkinson’s-like symptoms.